Mine Owned a Liquor Store

-First of all, tomorrow is her 94th birthday, so it is this that puts fingers to keys this night to speak about her.
+I originally wrote this the day before her 94th birthday, so it was for her birthday that put fingers to keys to speak about her.

 My first memories of the store grandma ran goes back to early childhood.
 Growing up in the 70’s was such a different time….and such an awesome time too.
 My memories are endless with barefoot summer days and playing until you heard mom’s whistle from blocks away.
 Such a free time.
 But grandma’s liquor store goes back even earlier.

 In the mid 70’s, located about 40 miles Northeast of Denver sat “the Home of 500 Happy People and a Couple of Soreheads” No shit, that’s actually what the welcome sign said leading you into the town when I was 5 years old in 1976.

 At the end of the main road sat a blonde brick building.
 You had to cross over the railroad tracks to get to it.
 (So I’m guessing when the train came and you were in need of a drink you were hurtin’.)

 This was basically a house that had been converted to a liquor store and the basement was an apartment.
 This is where my grandma lived and my older siblings and I would spend the occasional weekends and summers.

 I’ve heard the stories that I’m too young to remember, where I’d be sat in a whiskey box like you would place your toddler in a laundry basket.
 For all the patrons to gawk and coo at.
 I do remember Duke, grandma’s German Shepherd, that watched over us and intimidated the hell out of anyone up to no good.
 To me he was a teddy bear and completely loving.